What is a Personal Injury Claim?

-In Washington State, if the at fault driver injured someone or caused at least $700 in damages and is uninsured, then the injured person can have the Department of Licensing suspend the driver’s license of the uninsured at fault driver or uninsured registered vehicle owner.
+In Washington State, if the at fault driver injured someone or caused at least $700 in damages and is uninsured, then the injured person or their insurance company can have the Department of Licensing suspend the driver’s license of the uninsured at fault driver or uninsured registered vehicle owner.

 So, if the other driver is the at fault driver, and they have no insurance and no assets, and if you don't have UIM coverage of your own, then you can make that at fault driver ride the bus until they figure out how to pay you.
 Here is the link to get started WA State Licensing: License Suspensions- Failure to Pay Accident Damages.